 That the new (enrolling) school immediately contacts the school of origin to obtain relevant academic and other records.

+DRAFT 3/24/2026

-PERSONNEL N03.13251 AP.11
+PERSONNEL C03.13251 AP.11

 Drug Testing Procedures

 These procedures are intended to implement Mercer County Board of Education Policies 03.13251 and 03.23251 pertaining to Drug Free/Alcohol Free Schools.
-Because it is impossible to anticipate every situation that may arise under these policies and procedures, the Random Drug Testing Coordinator should be contacted to resolve any specific situation which is not addressed herein.
+Because it is impossible to anticipate every situation that may arise under these policies and procedures, the Human Resources Director or the Random Drug Testing Coordinator should be contacted to resolve any specific situation which is not addressed herein.
 This contact should be made before action is initiated, if at all possible.

 I. APPLICANT TESTING